Canon SX730 vs Sony A7R III

 It is notable that the A7R III has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX730 does not feature such a mic input.

 Studio photographers will appreciate that the Sony A7R III (unlike the SX730) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the SX730 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX730 was succeeded by the Canon SX730 HS, while the A7R III was followed by the Sony A7R IV.
+Both the SX730 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The SX730 was replaced by the Canon SX730 HS, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Sony A7R III Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX730 and the Sony A7R III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.